lauracondon/pands-project2021/README.md

 Here different style attributes are specified for the to be created graphs.
 A custom colour palette is created for the seaborn graphs **[6]**.
 The colours chosen for it are taken from Tableau's colorblind 10 palette **[7]**.

-Seaborn also comes with inbuilt colour palettes which can be assigned using *set_palette*.
-They include pastel, dark and their own variation on colorblind **[8]**.
+Seaborn also comes with inbuilt colour palettes which can be assigned using '*set_palette*'.
+These palettes include pastel, dark and their own variation on colorblind **[8]**.

-A dark background is added to all graphs using *set_style("dark")*.
-This is done to provide increased contrast with the markers, histograms etc to be plotted **[9]**.
+A dark background is added to all graphs using '*set_style("dark")*'.
+This is done to provide increased contrast with the markers, histograms etc. to be plotted **[9]**.
 Other preconfigured options include white, whitegrid, darkgrid and ticks.

 ### **Step 3 - Summarise the Dataset**